FAQ - Frequently Asked Questions

 The prerequisites required vary by program.
 Common courses include General Biology, General Chemistry, Organic Chemistry, Biochemistry, Statistics, Physics, Anatomy & Physiology (for science majors-not Nursing or Kinesiology) Student's should visit the admission’s website of the particular school for a complete list.
 Additional information regarding prerequisites can be found by visiting your specific pre-health interest page at www.uta.edu/pre-health.

-Most professional schools encourage a well-rounded curriculum with additional upper level sciences.
+Most professional schools encourage a well-rounded curriculum with emphasis on upper level sciences.
 Completing the bare minimum course requirements will rarely portray you as a competitive applicant.
-Behavioral and upper level sciences such as Psychology, Sociology, Human Anatomy/Physiology, Genetics, Microbiology, Cell Physiology, Immunology, and Virology are typically highly recommended if not already required.
+Behavioral and upper level sciences such as Psychology, Sociology, Human Anatomy/Physiology, Genetics, Microbiology, Histology, Cell Physiology, Immunology, and Virology are typically highly recommended if not already required.
 Humanities courses such as economics, ethics, medical humanities, foreign languages, philosophy, and public speaking are also valuable.
 Always check with the specific professional school for the specific requirements and recommended courses.

 But don’t I need an Associate’s Degree before I can complete my Bachelor’s?

 No. You can complete a Bachelor’s Degree without an Associate’s Degree.
 If your career goal requires graduate level schooling, it may save time and money to directly complete a Bachelor’s Degree.
 There is a misconception that obtaining your Associate’s means you only need 2 years of University level courses to obtain your Bachelor’s.
-This will actually vary depending on your career goal, major, course load, and how transfer courses are evaluated.
+This will vary depending on your career goal, major, course load, and how transfer courses are evaluated.
 Scholarships are available to incoming freshman and current students.
 Visit our Scholarship Website.

 What is considered a competative GPA?

-Most students accepted have GPAs from 3.5-3.8 with medical schools being on the higher end.
+Most accepted students have GPAs from 3.5-3.8 with medical schools being on the higher end.
 It is also important to keep your Science GPA (BCMP: Biology, Chemistry, Math, and Physics) high and have a high standardized test score (MCAT, DAT, PCAT, etc.) in order to be a competitive applicant.
 Always check with the specific professional school for additional data and information.
 TMDSAS Statistics

 What courses count towards my GPA?